yangrc1234/VolumeCloud/README.md

 [3][TAA from playdead](https://github.com/playdeadgames/temporal)
 [4][Physically Based Sky, Atmosphere and Cloud Rendering in Frostbite](https://media.contentapi.ea.com/content/dam/eacom/frostbite/files/s2016-pbs-frostbite-sky-clouds-new.pdf)
 [5][Cool TAA history clip from zhihu](https://zhuanlan.zhihu.com/p/64993622)

+## Implementation Details
+If you're intersted in how volume cloud is implemented, see the references.
+Or if you're intersted at what improvements I made and how, refer to the IMPLEMENTATIONDETAIL.md at root folder.

 ## History.
 18/4/15 - Fixed "band" glitch.